dlteif/CS585-final-project/README.md

 | Blind Deconvolution   | 27.16        |
 | Wiener Deconvolution w/Motion Blur kernel | **34.24** |

+**According to this metric, Wiener Deconvolution is best followed by Blind Deconvolution and DeblurGANv2.
+However, this contradicts our qualitative assesment below.
+We believe that the artifacts introduced by Blind Deconvolution introduce some high frequency noise without actually sharpening the frame.**

 ### Qualitative Evaluation

 To further compare the tested methods, we present the outputs of the 3 different methods side by side along with the ground truth over 20 frames sharpness, artifacts.
 Below is an example figure in which can easily compare the methods.